 - Talking with your manager about your mental health

-- Taking a leave from work in the event of a mental health issue:
+- Staying at work/returning to work in the event of a mental health issue:

 - First-person accounts from others who have managed mental health issues in the workplace